loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/flux/host-apps/kargo/README.md

 ## Layout

 - `install/` contains the Flux-managed Kargo chart install
+- `cluster/` contains the Flux-managed Kargo cluster-level webhook receiver config
 - `flux-kargo-install.yaml` waits for the Kargo HelmRelease to become healthy
+- `flux-kargo-cluster-config.yaml` applies the shared `ClusterConfig` and webhook signing secret only after the chart install is ready
 - `flux-kargo-pre-prod-gate.yaml` and `flux-kargo-progressive-delivery.yaml` apply the Kargo CR manifests only after the chart install is ready via Flux `dependsOn`

 ## Secret-backed auth values